 He emphasised that the project will aim to achieve “win-win” solutions with fishing fleets and other stakeholders.
-For instance, identifying whale routes will reveal areas that vessels can avoid so neither whales nor vessels are impacted.
+For instance, identifying whale routes will reveal areas that vessels can avoid, so neither whales nor vessels are impacted.

-“Turtles have a hard shell that retains glue like nail polish.
-We managed to nearly perfect the tracking technology over the past 25 years.
-The first tags only lasted a few weeks, but the ones we use now can withstand the rigours of the sea for up to a year.
+“We have managed to nearly perfect the tracking technology over the past 25 years.
+The first tags only lasted a few weeks, but the ones we use now can withstand the rigours of the sea for up to a year,” he said.

 “Sea turtles are a good success story for conservation.
 They were at risk through over-consumption by humans, being killed for their shells (for jewellery), and being incidentally caught by fishermen.
-Numbers were in decline in the early 20th century, but moves to protect eggs, and reduce consumption and poaching have been very successful.”
+Numbers were in decline in the early 20th century, but moves to protect eggs, and reduce consumption and poaching have been very successful.

-Published by Deakin Research on 9 November 2018
+Published by Deakin Research on 14 November 2018

 At the Centre for Integrative Ecology (CIE), we want to know: how do living things react to change, both short term and long term?
 We aim to eliminate traditional borders between conventional fields of ecological research by promoting an integrative, multi-faceted, interdisciplinary research approach.View Website